pbisaillon/bayesian-framework/README.md

 # README #

 Currently revamping my research code into something that's a bit more usable!
+This code will be unstable for a while until I clean the code and refactor some parts.
+I will also improve the documentation.

 ## Guillimin usage ##